 We run lots of different activities in and around Guildford.
 Here are just a few of them.
 Want to know more?
 Come along to one of the projects or email us!

 Looking for something to do?

-Matrix run lots of different activities in Guildford communities and schools.
+Matrix run lots of different activities across Guildford.

-– Lunchtime Drop-ins at George Abbot and Guildford County School (Year 7 – 11)
+AND at George Abbot and Guildford County School: